-Spacecraft dynamics, attitude controls, and technology development.
+Spacecraft dynamics and technology development.
 Space exploration.
 Mission concept design.
 System architecture.

 [2006-2011] Cornell University, Ithaca, NY

 - Ph.D., Aerospace Engineering with minor in Astronomy (2011)

 - Coursework in dynamic systems, spacecraft dynamics, multivariable controls, and planetary astronomy